 - [1].
-Remediate identified control deficiencies, if any, by the fiscal year end date. - [2].
-Disclose material weaknesses existing as of the fiscal year end date, if any.
+Remediate identified control deficiencies, if any, by the business year end date. - [2].
+Disclose material weaknesses existing as of the business year end date, if there are any.

 Evaluation of Deficiencies in Process-level Controls

 Evaluation of the Effectiveness of the Assessment of Process-level Controls